 Junior Status: no freshman or sophomore is permitted to go; and a first semester senior can be considered only if special circumstances warrant it.
 The committee generally does not approve a course of study that would delay graduation.

-Sufficient academic record: students with less than a 2.70 cumulative GPA will not be considered, unless there are compelling reasons to do so.
-Attainment of a 2.70 cumulative GPA does not guarantee committee approval given the limited number of semesters off-campus allowed by the College.
+Sufficient academic record: A cumulative GPA of 3.00 is preferred, but attainment of a 3.00 cumulative GPA does not guarantee committee approval given the limited number of semesters off-campus allowed by the College.

 Primary Considerations